atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 These options influence how the search for analogs is performed, which has no impact on the results, only on the calculation time.
 The choices are as follows:

 * Multithreaded - as long as the computer has at least two processors.
-This is by far the fastest version.
+It is the fastest version.
 * Standard - this option is slower than the previous one as it uses a single thread.
-The approach is to limit the size of the date vector to the desired number of analogues and to insert new dates as long as the analogy score is better than those already present.

 .. image:: img/preferences-adv-processing.png
    :align: center